Events In and Around

 retired professional and business men residing in the vicinity of

 Henley.
 Visitors and potential new members would be most

 welcome; for further details please contact the secretary Andrew

 Yarwood on 794079

 FLOWER CLUB Are you interested in gardening

 and flowers or just spending a pleasant evening watching a demonstrator

 arrange foliage and flowers?
 We meet on the second Tuesday each

-month at 7.30pm in The Memorial Hall, Station Road, Henley-in-Arden (in the Baptist Church
+month at 7.30pm in The Memorial Hall, Station Road, Henley-in-Arden (in

-not have to be an active flower arranger to enjoy watching our
+You do not have to be an active flower arranger to enjoy watching our

 demonstrators but if you do feel you would like to 'have a go' we hold